"My wife makes very beautiful tea. Special tea."

 I recalled, back when it was still the two of us, my husband had told me, “Anna, sometimes when there is people conflict, don’t draw a line.
 Be good to them.
 Sometimes more comes out of it.”
 Never cut people off.

-Anna (not her real name) is currently one of the elderly who regularly comes for our Friday handicraft sessions under Bethesda Care & Counselling Services Centre (BCS)’s elderly services active ageing program.
+Anna (not her real name) is currently one of the elderly who regularly comes for our Friday handicraft sessions under Bethesda Care Services (BCS)’s elderly services active ageing programme.
 Since the first time she made us teh ci and sandwiches, she occasionally brings some of her homemade cakes and cookies to share.

-Bethesda Care & Counselling Services Centre is located at 300 Bedok North Avenue 3.
+Bethesda Care Services is located at 300 Bedok North Avenue 3.
 To find out more, please visit our website or our facebook.

 April 18, 2018